Short Code Texting Service

 What Are Short Codes?

-An SMS short code is a unique 5-6 digit phone number that can send and receive SMS and MMS messages at high volumes in a short period of time.
-Watch our video explanation to learn more!
+An SMS short code is a unique 5-6 digit phone number that can send and receive SMS and MMS messages at high volumes in a short period.
+These numbers are shorter than the usual 10 digit phone number we’re all so used to for our personal cellphones.

 When Should I Use Short Codes?